 All books and materials will be posted out monthly to parents well in advance of lessons.

-a) Lesson times: The designated lesson times that parents have booked for will be observed.
-During this time, each week every child will receive one-to-one tuition from one of our trained classroom assistants to enable them to pick up test scores and address any issues from the tests or homework they did not understand.
-The assistants and supervisors will be equipped with tablet/laptops which will have two high definition educational cameras attached to them.
+Each week, the usual one-to-one support with our trained classroom assistants will continue to take place to address any issues from the weekly tests or homework that a child may not have understood.
+The assistants and supervisors will be equipped with laptops which will have two high-definition educational cameras attached to them.
 One camera will be able to view a book and the other will allow the child to view the assistant working with them.
 Zoom technology will be used and this will also enable the whiteboard facility to be utilised.
-These individual sessions will last up to 45 minutes for each student.
-AE Tuition is currently investing heavily in the highest quality technology and infrastructure across all our tuition centres and we are training our staff in its use.
 Parents and children will only require a desktop computer, laptop or tablet and an internet connection to receive video calls.

-b) Class teacher: The class teacher booked by the parent at the point of enrolment will lead the same team of two supervisors and eight assistants who would be in the classroom under normal circumstances.
+The class teacher will address and teach the class as normal.
 The class teacher and the two supervisors will be available to deal with queries and issues and there will be regular contact with parents when necessary.
 They will also be available to talk through specific issues with a parent at their request on any particular week.
 These teams will work in the same classroom and breakout space in the tuition centre where the children will eventually return to once the restrictions are lifted.

-These arrangements will mean that a switch to normal working can be made immediately the COVID-19 restrictions finally ease.
-Normal working is as follows:
+These arrangements will mean that a switch to normal working*can be made immediately the COVID-19 restrictions finally ease.

 We trust that the remote working will be a short-term measure, but the arrangements we have put in place will ensure that we can provide the same high-quality tuition even under these circumstances and we can easily revert to normal working once that is possible.